copperkraft/free-to-pay/README.md

 ## Demo

-It is not deployed yet
+Demo is available on [github pages](https://copperkraft.github.io/free-to-pay/)

 ### How to play?

-It is not playable yet
+It is not playable yet, but you can aim and move character with WASD or arrow keys

 ## Available Scripts